 But in both of these cases, my PDF and my PowerPoint presentation, importing them to create a Sway gave us a good start.

-- Choosing a design and navigation strategy
+- Plan a design and navigation strategy for a Sway.

-- Creating a copy or template
+- Illustrate how to make a copy or a template.